-Brock Vandagriff: UGA commit leads Prince Avenue to stunning 38-0 win
+Brock Vandagriff: Georgia QB commit leads Prince Avenue to stunning 38-0 state playoff rout

 “I would have told you no way was that ever going to happen,” Greg Vandagriff said.
 “I didn’t think we could score 38 points on them because they were running a zone all game.
 They ran man-to-man on defense one play and we hit them for that 40-yard bomb.”

-The 5-star QB also didn’t believe the way the script on this one unfolded.
+The 5-star QB also didn’t believe the way the script for this one unfolded.

-“Coming in we figured we had a good chance against them but the way it played out I can tell you.
+“Coming in, we figured we had a good chance against them but the way it played out I can tell you.
 I mean no one [on our team] thought that.
-They’d be lying if they said that they thought was coming.
+They’d be lying if they said that they thought [this] was coming.
 The defense got after them early.
-They had a bunch of turnovers they made them cough up.
-It wasn’t easy but it is good to have good field position like that and everyone was running high with emotions after stuff like that.
+They had a bunch of turnovers that they made them cough up.
+It wasn’t easy, but it is good to have good field position like that and everyone was running high with emotions after stuff like that.
 Getting after them tonight 38-0 our defense played their butts off.”

-He wasn’t kidding about his Wolverines on D. Prince Avenue’s shutout was keyed by the play of senior defensive end Byron “BJ” Green II.
+Senior defensive end Byron “BJ” Green II was key to Prince Avenue’s shutout.
 Green had at least two sacks to go along with five drive-killing tackles for losses in the run game.

 “He’s an animal,” Greg Vandagriff said.
 “But this is a bad year.
 Because a kid like that could sign big.”

+He was referencing the pandemic affected ruling that will allow all senior players to return for the 2021 season.
+As a result, the programs beyond the major Power 5 level are scrambling for available scholarships to sign a full class of 25 prospects in this year’s class.

 The 6-foot-2, 245-pound Brown only has mid-level offers at the FCS level to this point.
 He bench presses 385 pounds and power cleans another 345.
-He also squats almost 600 pounds.
+He also squats 585 pounds.

 His head coach said Brown has a night like that every week.
 He’s done it against offensive tackles going to Virginia and now FSU this season.

-“This is every night and he really is good enough to backdoor into a big school and be one of their 25 scholarships,” Vandagriff continued.
+“This is every night, and he really is good enough to backdoor into a big school and be one of their 25 scholarships,” Vandagriff continued.
 “To a bigger school.
 Easy at Troy.
 Easy at UAB.
 Easy.
 But they are no scholarships right now with this year.”

-Vandagriff said afterward that he votes in a state poll all year long.
-His vote all season had remained with Eagles Landing Christian Academy.
+Vandagriff said after the game that he votes in a state poll all year long.
+His No. 1 vote all season had remained with Eagles Landing Christian Academy.

-“I had voted them No. 1 year long,” the Prince Avenue Christian said.
+“I had voted them No. 1 year long,” the Prince Avenue Christian coach said.
 “You have to beat the champ first.
-Until you beat Mike Tyson you are just kidding yourself until you beat these other guys.”
+Until you beat Mike Tyson you are just kidding yourself by beating all these other guys.”